DHTMLX/scheduler-docs/data/install_with_bower.md

 **Standard (Free) version**

-You can install a Stardard version of Scheduler from [npmjs.com](https://www.npmjs.com/package/dhtmlx-scheduler) by executing the following command line:
+You can install the Standard version of Scheduler from [npmjs.com](https://www.npmjs.com/package/dhtmlx-scheduler) by executing the following command line:

 ~~~html
 npm install dhtmlx-scheduler